 Artificial wetlands include Stormwater Quality Improvement Devices, farm dams, sand extraction sites and detention basins.

-To work on vegetation protected by waterway or wetland conditions, outside of the exemptions, you must apply for a permit to work on protected vegetation.
+To work on waterway or wetlands protected vegetation, outside of the exemptions, you must apply for a permit to work on protected vegetation.

 Exemptions do not apply to significant landscape trees, unless it is an emergency.
-To work on significant landscape tree, you must apply for a permit to work on protected vegetation with a report from a Level 5 qualified arborist.
+To work on significant landscape tree, you must apply for a permit to work on protected vegetation.
+You may be requested to include a report from a qualified arborist.

-Individual trees or groups of tree may be protected under the Natural Assets Local Law with a Vegetation Protection Order.
+Individual trees or groups of trees may be protected under the Natural Assets Local Law 2003 with a Vegetation Protection Order.
 The Vegetation Protected Order - Individual Tree (VPO-IT) generally protects trees which:

 Exemptions do not apply to VPO-IT trees, unless it is an emergency.
 To work on a tree with a VPO-IT you must apply for a permit to work on protected vegetation with a report from a Level 5 qualified arborist.

-Vegetation can be protected by development assessment conditions.
+Vegetation can be protected by conditions of a development approval.
 For example, for some subdivisions to be approved certain trees or areas of vegetation must be retained.

 On some properties a specific area is designated for house construction to maximise the amount of vegetation left on the property.
 These conditions belong to the land regardless of whether the property changes ownership.

-To work on vegetation protected by development assessment conditions, other than the listed exemptions, you must apply for a permit to work on protected vegetation.
+To work on vegetation protected by development approval conditions, you must obtain written approval from the Development Assessment Branch by email.
+You may also be required to amend the development permit and obtain a separate permit to work on protected vegetation.